-LGR5 is not coupled to heterotrimeric G Next, we attempted to identify proteins. intracellular mechanism that may mediate the effect of LGR5 on the actin-cytoskeleton and cell adhesion.
-Previously, we and others showed that LGR5 is not coupled to any of the three types of heterotrimeric G proteins that give rise to secondary messenger formation (cAMP or Ca 2+) or to β-arrestin in response to RSPO stimulation Intriguingly, Kwon et al reported that LGR5 coupled to the $G\alpha{12/13}$ -Rho GTPase pathway to activate the SRF-RE (serum response factor-response element) pathway in the absence of RSPO stimulation (19).
-However, neither binding nor direct activation of Gα12/13 (exchange of GDP for GTP) by LGR5 was demonstrated (19).
-As the $Ga{12/13}$ pathway plays a critical role in the control of actin dynamics and cell migration, we examined if LGR5 activates Gα12/13 or any of the other heterotrimeric G protein subclasses using a direct method.
-Activation of heterotrimeric G-proteins by 7TM receptors can be monitored directly by highly sensitive assays based on changes in Bioluminescence Resonance Energy Transfer (BRET, Fig. 4A) that is dependent on the release of the GBv subunit from the activated GPCR and its subsequent binding to a fragment of GRK3 (33-35).
-Using this assay, we tested if LGR5 increases quanine nucleotide exchange factor (GEF) activity of any of the four major subtypes of heterotrimeric G proteins (Gas.
-Gai/o, Gag. and $G\alpha{12/13}$ ) with RSPO stimulation. significant signal by LGR5 was detected with any of the four G proteins that were tested (Fig. 4B-E), whereas all positive control receptors showed robust activity (Fig. 4B-E).
-We then performed a GTPase pulldown assay to measure activation of RhoA (which occurs downstream of $G\alpha{12/13}$ ) in HEK293 cell lines stably overexpressing vector, LGR5, or GPR56, a GPCR known to activate the Ga12/13/RhoA signaling pathway constitutively (36).
-Our results showed that GPR56 increased active RhoA levels with or without serum stimulation compared to vector cells, whereas LGR5 caused a slight decrease (not significant) in the level of Rho-GTP (Fig. 4F-G).
-Based on these results, we conclude that LGR5 does not appear to bind to or function though $G\alpha{12/13}$ and further confirmed that LGR5 is not coupled to the other three subclasses of heterotrimeric G proteins.
+LGR5 is not coupled to heterotrimeric G proteins

+Next, we attempted to identify the intracellular mechanism that mediates the effect of LGR5 on the actin cytoskeleton and cell adhesion.
+Previously, we and others showed that LGR5 is not coupled to any of the three types of heterotrimeric G proteins that give rise to secondary messenger formation (cAMP or Ca^{2+}) or to β -arrestin in response to RSPO stimulation (5, 6, 8).
+Intriguingly, Kwon et al. (19) reported that LGR5 coupled to the $G\alpha{12/13}$ -Rho GTPase pathway to activate the serum response factor response element pathway in the absence of RSPO stimulation.
+However, neither binding nor direct activation of $G\alpha{12/13}$ (exchange of GDP for GTP) by LGR5 was demonstrated (19).
+As the $G\alpha{12/13}$ pathway plays a critical role in the control of actin dynamics and cell migration, we examined whether LGR5 activates $G\alpha{12/13}$ or any of the other heterotrimeric G protein subclasses using a direct method.
+Activation of heterotrimeric G proteins by 7TM receptors can be monitored directly by highly sensitive assays based on changes in bioluminescence resonance energy transfer (BRET; Fig. 4A) that are dependent on the release of the $G\beta\gamma$ subunit from the activated GPCR and its subsequent binding to a fragment of GRK3 (33-35).
+Using this assay, we tested whether LGR5 increases guanine nucleotide exchange factor (GEF) activity of any of the four major subtypes of heterotrimeric G proteins (G α_s , G $\alpha{i/o}$, G α_q , and $G\alpha{12/13}$) with RSPO stimulation.
+No significant signal by LGR5 was detected with any of the four G proteins that were tested (Fig. 4, B-E), whereas all positive control receptors showed robust activity (Fig. 4, B-E).
+We then performed a GTPase pulldown assay to measure activation of RhoA (which occurs downstream of $G\alpha{12/13}$) in HEK293 cell lines stably overexpressing vector, LGR5, or GPR56, a GPCR known to activate the $G\alpha{12/13}$ /RhoA signaling pathway constitutively (36).
+Our results showed that GPR56 increased active RhoA levels with or without serum stimulation compared with vector cells, whereas LGR5 caused a slight decrease (not significant) in the level of Rho-GTP (Fig. 4, F and G).
+Based on these results, we conclude that LGR5 does not appear to bind to or function through $G\alpha{12/13}$ and further confirmed that LGR5 is not coupled to the other three subclasses of heterotrimeric G proteins.